Orcomp/Orc.CollectionValidator/README.md

 Validation of items uses the FluentValidation library which is integrated into the Orc.CollectionValidator library.
 You can access FluentValidation via the ElementValidation facade method (or ElementValidator specific validator).

-For example, testing whether all the numbers within a list of numbers is prime can be done like this
+For example, testing whether all the numbers are prime:

 	var validator =  new CollectionValidator.ElementValidation(x => IsPrime(x));

-Suppose the collection was composed of Person object whom who's ages you'd like to be prime
+Suppose the collection was composed of Person object whom who's ages you'd like to be prime:

 	var validator =
 		new CollectionValidator.ElementValidation(person => person.Age, age => IsPrime(age));